meomnzak/TinDog/README.md

 # TinDog
 Looking for a new dog?
 That is the best place to look for it.

-Website using html , css and bootstrap
+this website was made using html , css and bootstrap